tracking-exposed/youtube.tracking.exposed/content/automation.md

 og_description: "When testing youtube you might want to mix actual people with synthetic access, here is provided our script and method"
 ---

-### Install selenium for python3 in your system:
+### Install selenium for python3 in your system

     sudo pip3 install -U selenium

+Then you need chromedriver, in Ubuntu or Debian the name is different,

+    sudo apt search chromedriver

+Would make you find the right package name.
+In Ubuntu this is:

     sudo apt install firefox-geckodriver chromium-chromedriver

-### Browser extension

-Clone the yttrex development package.
-This is our [repository](https://github.com/tracking-exposed/yttrex), please fetch latest version and then

-    cd yttrex/extension
-    npm i
-    npm run build:dist

-You should have the file `dist/extension.zip` at the end of this process.

-    cd ../..
-    cd yttrex/methodology
+Here is suggested (but not necessary) also firefox-geckodriver in the case you want to modify the script 'experiment1.py' to use Firefox.

+### Launch the browser

-Here you can find our scripts for automatic execution:
+Execute the scripts for automatic connection:

     python3 src/experiment1.py config/example.txt

+Optionally, if your chrome has a different pathname (chromium, google-chrome), you can use the environment variable:

+    CHROME=/usr/bin/google-chrome python3 src/experiment1.py config/example.txt

-Would run the initial experiment.
-This should save a few evidence in:
+This run the initial experiment, and save a few evidence in:

   * directory `snaps/` it is a small screenshot took from the video player.
 Each 4 seconds a new snap is taken, it might help in rebuild the video in a low res animated gif.
   * directory `profiles/` would initialize a profile with the same name of the config file (**example**, in the test case).